 I’d better start off by saying that I’ve got nothing against teachers.
 In fact, I come from a family chock full of them.
-Both of my grandmothers, my mother, four of my aunt, an uncle, several of my cousins, my father, my brother, and I were at one time or now are teachers at the K through grad school level.
+Both of my grandmothers, my mother, four of my aunts, an uncle, several of my cousins, my father, my brother, and I were at one time or now are teachers at the K through grad school level.

 Having said that, it’s no surprise to me that the education bureaucracy forgets the inconvenient lessons of history.
 The Washington Times has a piece up about Maryland elementary school kids being suspended for playing war or being otherwise armed with an extended index finger and cocked thumb.